shishirshebbar/shishirshebbar/README.md

 I'm a **Full-Stack Developer** with a passion for building dynamic and responsive web applications.
-I specialize in both front-end and back-end development, leveraging modern frameworks and technologies like **React**, **Next.js**, and **Node.js** to create scalable, user-friendly solutions.
+I work on both the front-end and back-end, using frameworks and technologies like **React**, **Next.js**, **FastAPI** and **Node.js** to create scalable and user-friendly solutions.

-Currently, I'm focusing on enhancing my skills in **Web Development**, exploring the world of **Machine Learning** to integrate intelligent systems into applications, and diving into **DevOps** to better understand infrastructure automation and cloud deployment.

-With a strong foundation in **software development**, I'm always excited to learn and grow, working on new projects and technologies to solve real-world problems.
+In my projects and internships, I’ve applied concepts from **AI/ML** and **DevOps** to build efficient and production-ready systems.
+I have hands-on experience with **distributed caching**, **Redis**, and **Docker-hosted databases**, which help improve performance and scalability in my applications.

+I enjoy learning new technologies, exploring different architectures, and building solutions that solve real-world problems.

 ---

 ## Skills

 ### Languages
 - Python
 - Java
-- HTML
-- CSS
 - JavaScript

+### Databases
+- PostgreSQL
+- MongoDB

+### Frameworks & Technologies
+- Next.js
+- FastAPI
+- React.js
+- Node.js
-- SQL
+- Selenium

 ### Developer Tools
+- Git
-- VS Code
+- Docker
 - Postman
-- Git
-- GitHub
 - Jupyter Notebook
-- Docker

-### Technologies/Frameworks
-- Node.js
-- React.js
-- Next.js
-- Express.js
-- MongoDB
-- PostgreSQL
-- Tailwind CSS
-- Selenium
+- ServiceNow